newchuyalong/libgdx-learning/Steering-Behaviors.md

 - [SteeringAcceleration](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/SteeringAcceleration.html) is a movement requested by the steering system.
 It is made up of two components, linear and angular acceleration.
 - [SteeringBehavior](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/SteeringBehavior.html) calculates the linear and/or angular accelerations to be applied to its owner.

 In short, each SteeringBehavior takes as input a Steerable and some behavior-specific parameters.
-When the [calculateSteering](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/SteeringBehavior.html#calculateSteering) method of the SteeringBehavior is invoked a SteeringAcceleration is returned.
+When the [steer](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/SteeringBehavior.html#steer) method of the SteeringBehavior is invoked a SteeringAcceleration is returned.
+Notice that only enabled behaviors can return a non-zero acceleration.

 It is important to understand that the acceleration just produced is simply a movement request.
 To make the character move you have to apply the accelerations either by using the methods provided by the underlying physics engine or by executing the correct formulas if you're using scene2d or any other non-physics engine.

-For example, assuming you aren't using any physics engine, you can code a SteeringAgent implementing Steerable along those lines:
+For example, assuming you aren't using any particular engine, you can code a SteeringAgent implementing Steerable along those lines:
 ````java
 // A simple steering agent for 2D.
 // Of course, for 3D (well, actually for 2.5D) you have to replace all occurrences of Vector2 with  Vector3.